 In central India the ruined temples and palaces of Orccha are highly mysterious in their jungly environment.
 This photo of the temple domes was taken from the rooftops of the palace.

 Trekking to Annapurna Base Camp in Nepal we stayed in the village of Ghorepani, from where you can see the misty peaks of Dhaulagiri and the Annapurna range.
 Endless shades of blue receded into the distance.

 Returning up the Bosphorus on the ferry heading towards Istanbul the sun was setting behind one of the mighty bridges just as the domes and minarets of the Golden Horn came into view.

-Finally to Australia, my current resting place.
-Here are perhaps the two most famous sunsets in Australia: at Uluru (Ayers Rock) where the setting sun bathes the great monolith with intense colours.
+Finally to Australia, where the Wandering Kiwi family spent two years.
+There are several sunsets in Australia that are extremely famous, the first being at Uluru (Ayers Rock) where the setting sun bathes the great monolith with intense colours.

 And then the 12 Apostles rock stacks near Port Campbell on the Great Ocean Road.
 The sun doesn’t cast its setting light on the cliffs but the long shadows of the rocks and the softness of the glow is very atmospheric.

 The final Australian sunset that is completely mesmerising is at the viewpoint of Ubirr in Kakadu National Park, looking out towards Arnhem Land.

 Tell me about your favourite sunset moments while travelling…

 If you liked this post why not pin it?